determined-ai/determined/docs/manage/config-policies.rst

       resources:
          max_slots: 1

-If your priority limits are above the defaults, for example if your notebook priority is set to 10 and the limit is 15, then the request fails and the system displays a descriptive message.
+If a user attempts to set a notebook priority to 10 when the limit is 15, the request will fail, and the system will display a descriptive error message.

+**Limit Maximum GPU Usage per Experiment**

-**Limit maximum GPU usage per experiment**
+You can limit GPU usage per experiment by configuring the following policy:

 -  Experiments